cpieloth/kata_c_gcc/README.md

-Kata: C & GNU C compiler
+Kata: C & GNU C Compiler
 ========================

-An introduction into the basics of C development and the GNU C compiler.
+An introduction into the basics of C development and the GNU C Compiler.

 Overview